rudism/dropbox-music-player/README.md

 $ gulp
 ```

 To run, configure your webserver to serve the files in `dropbox-music-player/public`.
+You will need to configure the site to use SSL since Dropbox will only authenticate users at `https://` urls except for when running on `localhost`.

 You can also run it locally using the gulp `connect` task, then point your browser to `http://localhost:9002`: